responsive design

 Internet traffic patterns necessitate it

 As of 2019, over 63 percent of all mobile users will have internet access through their phones.
-Trillions of dollars in global e-commerce will be done by people sitting on the bus, waiting in line for a drink or a meal, etc.
+People sitting on the bus, waiting in line for a drink or a meal, etc., will conduct trillions of dollars in global e-commerce.

 If you want people to visit your site on their mobile device, you need a site that will display well on mobile screens (including tablets).
 What looks good on a desktop or laptop may look dramatically different when viewed through a phone screen.